mbtproject/mbt/doc/mbt_build_commit.md

-## mbt build head
+## mbt build commit

-Build all modules in the commit pointed at current head
+Build all modules in the specified commit

 ### Synopsis

-Build all modules in the commit pointed at current head
+Build all modules in the specified commit

 ```
-mbt build head [flags]
+mbt build commit <sha> [flags]
 ```

 ### Options

 ```
-  -h, --help   help for head
+  -h, --help   help for commit
 ```

 ### Options inherited from parent commands